nedleeds/OCTADeeplearning/README.md

 > - cudnn 8

 It's little bit tricky unless download these seperately.</br>
-But, you don't need to be worry about this,</br>
+But, you don't need to be worry about this,
 Check the [dockerfile](https://github.com/nedleeds/OCTADeeplearning/blob/main/Dockerfile)
 above and use it.
 ```dockerfile